 In 1920 the building at 1304 Hemphill Street would house one of Fort Worth’s first Piggly Wiggly stores.
-Piggly Wiggly stores were part of a chain, but they were small stores (by today’s standards) located in neighborhoods.
+Granted, Piggly Wiggly stores were part of a chain, but they were small stores (by today’s standards) located in neighborhoods.

 Now let’s stand at that busy Hemphill-Magnolia intersection in 1920 and fast-forward six years.
 By 1926 the intersection has four grocery stores (and the South Side branch of Ernest Allen Motor Company): Magnolia Market at 1302 Hemphill, Piggly Wiggly at 1304 Hemphill, Clarence Saunders at 601 West Magnolia, and A&P at 604 West Magnolia.

 “Who,” you may ask, “was Clarence Saunders?”

 Clarence Saunders had founded the Piggly Wiggly chain but was forced out of the company and then founded a competing chain.

 Clarence Saunders store no. 2 at 601 West Magnolia Avenue was in this building, just around the corner from Piggly Wiggly no. 3.

 The official name of the store: “Clarence Saunders Sole Owner of My Name.”